jsehyeon148-byte/computer_architecture_icpbl/computer_architecture_icpbl/computer_architecture_icpbl/docs/test_report.md

 ![Hold Phase](waveform_profile.png)

 Figure 2.
 Target reached and hold phase.
 `pwm_duty` reaches 0x80 (128) and remains constant while `switches` stays at 0x80.
 Once `current_duty == switches`, neither the accelerate nor the decelerate branch is taken, and the duty cycle holds steady.
-The PWM pulse width remains fixed at approximately 50%.Once the target value is reached, pwm_duty no longer changes and the PWM duty cycle remains constant.
+The PWM pulse width remains fixed at approximately 50% because pwm_duty no longer changes once the target value is reached.

 The waveform shows:
 - **Ramp-up region**: `led` and `pwm_duty` increase by 1 each control loop iteration while `current_duty < target`.